ssube/onnx-web/docs/user-guide.md

 Resize the output image before returning it to the client.

-TODO: include other upscale models

-Enabling this will run Real ESRGAN and requires an upscaling model.

-Check out [the Real ESRGAN Github](https://github.com/xinntao/Real-ESRGAN) for more details.
+This uses your currently selected [upscaling model](#model-and-network-types).

-#### Scale parameter
+#### Upscale scale parameter

-The output scale for Real ESRGAN.
-This output will be rescaled using the outscale parameter.
+The trained output scale for the upscaling model.

+The final output size will be based on [the upscale outscale parameter](#upscale-outscale-parameter).
+Using a scale larger than the outscale can produce a sharper image.

-#### Outscale parameter
+#### Upscale outscale parameter

-The final output scale after running Real ESRGAN.
+The final output scale for the upscaling model.

 This can increase _or_ decrease the size of the final output.
-Lanczos interpolation is used when the outscale is greater than the scale.
+Lanczos interpolation is used when the outscale is greater than the scale, which can produce a blurry image.

-#### Denoise parameter
+#### Upscale denoise parameter

 The amount of denoising to apply when using the RealESR x4 v4 model.
 Can be used to avoid over-smoothing the results.

-#### Face correction and strength
+#### Correction strength parameter

 Run face correction the the output image before returning it to the client.

-Enabling this will run GFPGAN and requires a correction model.

-Check out [the GFPGAN Github](https://github.com/TencentARC/GFPGAN) for more details.
+This uses your currently selected [correction model](#model-and-network-types).

+#### Correction outscale parameter

+The final output scale for the correction model.

+This is a lot like [the upscale outscale parameter](#upscale-outscale-parameter).

+#### Correction order parameter

+TODO

 ### Blend tab